sammyrocz/PDOQuery/README.md

 * get - Conditional Select Statement
 * getAll - Selects All
-* checkExistence - Checks the field against database
+* checkexistence - Checks the field against database
+* insert - inserts the data into database

 #**Usage**